-Kid Scoop News helps teachers support Foundational, Vocabulary and Comprehension skills in a fun and interactive way!
-A dynamic publication, Kid Scoop News presents high interest informational text with colorful illustrations, charts, diagrams and activities that motivate and excite young learners.
-Thematic topics cover a wide range of interests and multiple content areas while extensions lead children to other informational text resources such as newspapers for more expository reading.
-Students "learn to read" as they "read to learn" while practicing skills and strategies using an authentic resource.
+Kid Scoop News® supports foundational skills central to the Science of Reading research and the common core standards by integrating the five pillars of reading into thematic units of informational text in a highly engaging and interactive way.
+High interest readings are presented with colorful illustrations, charts, diagrams, and activities that motivate and excite young readers.
+Thematic topics cover a wide range of interests and multiple content areas.
+Students "learn to read" as they "read to learn" while practicing skills and strategies using an authentic resource in newspaper format.